Counterfactuals uncover the modular structure of deep generative models: Experiments

-Interestingly, applying the hybridization procedure to the resulting 3 modules obtained by clustering leads to a replacement of the features associated to the module we intervene on, as shown in Fig.~\ref{fig:clusterCelebA} (center panel), while respecting the overall structure of the image (no discontinuity introduced).
-For example, on the middle row we see the facial features of the \textit{Original 2} samples are inserted in the \textit{Original 1} image (show on the left), while preserving the hair.
-We found that the main observations in these hybridization experiments a rather consistent for reasonable choices of model parameters.
-In particular, the VAE model used in this experiment was making a trade-off between the sharpness of reconstructed images and the quality of images generated by sampling latent variables from the isotropic Gaussian prior.
-By decreasing the $\beta$ parameter, we can put more emphasis on the quality of reconstructed images.
-Performance of our procedure on such model ($\beta$ divided by 10) is shown in Fig.~\ref{fig:clusterCelebAbis}, where we can see better overall image quality, but a slightly more artificial hybridization with for example a slight overlay of the hair of both original images.
+Interestingly, applying the hybridization procedure to the resulting 3 modules obtained by clustering leads to a replacement of the features associated to the module we intervene on, as shown in Supplemental Fig.~\ref{fig:clusterCelebA} (center panel), while respecting the overall structure of the image (no discontinuity introduced).
+For example, on the middle row we see the facial features of the \textit{Original 2} samples are inserted in the \textit{Original 1} image (shown on the left), while preserving the hair.